The anatomy of a Revend message

 You are all caught up. 👍 Thanks for reading all this way and becoming a Revend-expert!

-As always, team Revend is happy to provide you with peace of mind while your e-commerce store conquers the world 🌍
+As always, team Revend is happy to quickly spot conversion stoppers while your e-commerce store conquers the world 🌍

 Check out more